Female Introvert Characteristics: 18 Powerful Traits That Reveal the Hidden Strength of Quiet Women

 Signs of an introverted woman

 An introverted woman finds life and calm in solitude.
 Quiet, reflective moments are more appealing to her than hectic, noisy ones.
-She cherishes genuine relationships, which is why she could come across as reserved among others.
+She cherishes genuine relationships, which is why she may appear reserved to others.
 To rest and reflect, she would rather be by herself.

 It isn’t that she dislikes people; it’s that she feels overstimulated by the outer world.
 If you observe her retreating, know that she merely wants a moment to let go and find inner tranquility.